Tool & Parts Required

 The hole that the ignition rod plug pass through is in the side of the fan box.
 It can be reached directly in through the fire-box for small-medium sized hands.

-If your hand is too big to fit in, remove the four bolts that secure the hopper and slid out enough to directly access the hole more easily.
+Remove the four bolts that secure the hopper and slide it out enough to directly access the hole more easily.

 Plug In and Clean Up